ibnul42/leet-code/readme.md

 ###### The order of each value list should be the order the items appear in the array.
 Any order of keys is acceptable.

 ###### Please solve it without lodash's _.groupBy function.

+# 2724.
+Sort By

+###### Given an array arr and a function fn, return a sorted array sortedArr.
+You can assume fn only returns numbers and those numbers determine the sort order of sortedArr. sortedArr must be sorted in ascending order by fn output.

+###### You may assume that fn will never duplicate numbers for a given array.